EUR/JPY Analysis: Two Scenarios Likely | Action Forex

-The common European currency is currently trading in a narrow descending channel pattern against the Japanese Yen.
-The currency pair declined by 59 points or 0.47% on September 14.
+The Eurozone single currency has declined by 164 pips or 1.31% against the Japanese Yen since Wednesday’s trading session.
+The currency pair tested the lower border of a descending channel pattern at 123.32 on Thursday morning.

-Currently, the exchange rate is trading near the upper line of the narrow descending channel and could be set for a breakout.
+Currently, the exchange rate is trading near the lower boundary of the channel pattern and could occur.

-If the breakout occurs, bullish traders could push the EUR/JPY pair towards the 126.20 level within this session.
+If the breakout occurs, bearish traders are likely to target the 123.00 level within this session.

 - advertisement -